Rudolph G. Tenerowicz: Family

 In 1937, Tenerowicz married Margaret Agnes McGuire in Bowling Green Ohio.
 They had one child together, John Francis Tenerowicz of Hilton Head, SC, and a blended family with Margaret's children from a previous marriage, Marjorie Kanterman Paynter of Dearborn, Michigan, and William G. Tenerowicz, of Great Falls Virginia, and 12 grandchildren.

 Retirement and death

 Rudolph Gabriel Tenerowicz resumed practice in Hamtramck, Michigan.

-Rudolph died at the age of 73, on August 31, 1963, at St. Francis Hospital in Hamtramck, Michigan.
-A Requiem Mass was held at St. Florian Catholic Church, a Rosary was held at the Shrine of the Little Flower in Royal Oak, Michigan, and Rudolph was laid to rest in Arlington National Cemetery.
+Rudolph died at the age of 73, on August 31, 1963, at St. Francis Hospital in Hamtramck, and was buried in Arlington National Cemetery.

-Margaret, his wife, died at the age of 88 in Howell, Michigan, and was laid to rest with her husband Rudolph in Arlington National Cemetery.
+Margaret, his wife, died at the age of 88 in Howell, Michigan, and was buried with her husband Rudolph in Arlington National Cemetery.